Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/edition_terms_and_concepts.md

 * Documentary ~ analytical functions
 * Research result ~ research resource
 * Transcription principles

+A scholarly edition represents an editorial argument about a text.
+A *digital* scholarly edition can contain more (background) information about that argument and can offer more ways to explore that argument.
+This prompts workflow questions: what do you leave in, what do you leave out?
+How do you interlink the edition's content to make it available to an end-user?

 ## The traditional shape of the edition